felixhj/sldl-gui-macos/README.md

 ## License

-This project is open source.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This project bundles and distributes the [slsk-batchdl](https://github.com/fiso64/slsk-batchdl) (`sldl`) tool, which is also licensed under GNU GPL v3.0.
+The GPL v3.0 license ensures that this software and any derivatives remain free and open source.

 ## Disclaimer